Ariel view of Queenstown on the South Island in New Zealand

 On the Dart River

-The young driver revs up the boat and we are off up the river.
-Every so often, the driver pulls the boat into 360-degree turns.
+The young captain revs up the boat, and we set off up the river.
+Every so often, he pulls the boat into 360-degree turns.
 Thankfully, the quantity of spray is less than on the Shotover River trip.
 We are allowed to keep our cameras out.

 The clouds crowd into the valley and the wind whips up.
 We fly across the shallow waters, twisting and turning around sandbanks and roaring past the location where Isengard in the Lord of the Rings was filmed.